Grashina Gabelmann enjoys expertly-mixed cocktails at a Prenzlauer Berg institution…

 Adding to the feeling of entering another, more clandestine dimension, is the fact you need to ring the doorbell to gain entry.
 This isn’t necessarily about selective door policies however.
 “Anyone who isn’t hammered can enter,” assures Ebert.
 “We do this to make the barrier of leaving the outside world behind more apparent.
 It also means we can greet our customer personally, take their coats and make them feel welcome.
-There is no in-and-out rush – this isn’t a train station after all.”
+There is no in-and-out rush—this isn’t a train station after all.”

-Thus greeted at the door, the visitor finds him- or herself in the first of two rooms that, though decidedly dim, emit a warm, welcoming glow with decadent hues of oranges and reds.
+Thus greeted at the door, the visitor finds themselves in the first of two rooms that, though decidedly dim, emit a warm, welcoming glow with decadent hues of oranges and reds.
 Furniture is minimal: chunky wooden tables surrounded by leather sofas and chairs, and a mosaic bar complete with wooden bar stools.
 There’s more mosaic behind the bar (a square), and in its center a painting of an orchid.
 The back room is similar attired, though smokier: it’s where you go to accompany your cocktail with a cigarette or cigar.

 Oliver Ebert started Becketts Kopf in 2004 together with his wife Christina.
 His background is in theatre, hers in hotels.
 “I bought books on classic cocktails and started teaching myself how to mix,” explains Herr Ebert.
 “It sounds simple enough but you have to keep in mind that 20 years ago when I started mixing, there was a massive shortage in cocktail related products.
 Bitters for example, an existential cocktail ingredient, were not available.
 You’d have to go to a pharmacist to get some similar tasting medicine.”

 This fact is now unimaginable in a city where every bar, and a lot of restaurants, serve (mostly underwhelming) cocktails.
-2-for-1 watery Mojitos and overly sweet and juicy concoctions like Sex on the Beach have become a commonplace, to the point where their novelty has sort of worn off.
+2-for-1 watery Mojitos and overly sweet and juicy concoctions like Sex on the Beach have become a commonplace, to the point where their novelty has worn off.
 But some keep the mixologist’s art alive, and Becketts Kopf is assuredly one of them.

 Though Herr Ebert explains he “wanted to embrace the renaissance of old school style cocktails, which not many Germans embraced a few years back,” his menu also offers pre-cocktail drinks such as juleps, punches, sours and smashes.
 As classic as his drinks are, Herr Ebert and his staff are always experimenting with interesting modern twists.